mmmenno/cc2lod/export/readme.md

 # Exportscripts

 For each entity, a script queries the MySQL database, converts the data to rdf and outputs it as a turtle file.
-Sometimes, most notably in [export-programmes.php](export-programmes.php), this is a rather timeconsuming process - largely due to a wondrous system of replacing ids with new ids, but only for presentation.
+Sometimes, most notably in [export-programmes.php](export-programmes.php), this is a rather timeconsuming process - largely due to a wondrous system of replacing ids with new ids and using them both.

 The resulting turtle looks like this: